Marchant de Lange

-Marchant de Lange (born 13 October 1990) is a South African cricketer who plays for Gloucestershire.
+Marchant de Lange (born 13 October 1990) is a South African cricketer who plays for Gloucestershire County Cricket Club.

-He is a right-arm fast bowler and tail-end right-handed batsman and was called up to the South Africa squad from relative obscurity and little first-class experience for the series against Sri Lanka.
-De Lange was drafted as a late replacement for Vernon Philander in the second test match against Sri Lanka and returned figures of 8/126 on Test debut, including 7/81 in the Sri Lankan first innings.
-The figures are the best for any bowler in Test cricket in 2011.
+He is a right-arm fast bowler and tail-end right-handed batsman and was called up to the South Africa squad from relative obscurity and little first-class experience for the series against Sri Lanka in 2011, returning figures of 8/126 on Test debut, including 7/81 in the Sri Lankan first innings.

-He is qualified to play in the English county cricket due to his British spouse.
+He is qualified to play in English county cricket due to his British spouse.

 Playing style

 de Lange is a tall right-arm fast bowler with an ability to gain swing and accuracy.
-Prior to his cricketing career, de Lange was a javelin thrower hence his ability to attain such impressive pace around 145–150 km/hr from a short run-up.
+Prior to his cricketing career, de Lange was a javelin thrower hence his ability to attain such impressive pace around 145–150 km/h from a short run-up.

 International career

 de Lange, at the age of 19, made his first class debut in 2010 for Easterns against Free State and returned match figures of 4/99.
 He was called up to the South Africa squad from relative obscurity and little first-class experience for the series against Sri Lanka and impressed in the second test with pace and bounce claiming 7–81 in the Sri Lankan first-innings and capturing 1–56 in the second.
 He suffered an injury during an unofficial T20 series in Zimbabwe in early 2012 and was forced to remodel his action to prevent further recurrences of the injury happening again.

 He made his Twenty20 debut against New Zealand on 19 February 2012 at Hamilton.
 He took the wicket of Martin Guptill on his debut.